heydevanand/Learn2Contribute/README.md

 - Knowledge Hub: Learn2Contribute offers resources and information about ongoing open source projects, emerging technologies, and opportunities like competitions, internships, and mentorship programs.

 - Bridge Between Academics and Industry: By providing practical, hands-on experiences, the project narrows the gap between academic knowledge and industry-ready skills, empowering users to contribute to real-world projects and enhance their employability.

-## Key Features:

-- Browser based web application.
-- Gamified learning environment.
-- Inbuilt interactive coding environment.
-- Problem-solving challenges and learning paths.
-- Information about open source projects and opportunities.
-- Collaborative, open source development.

-## Target Audience:

-- Students and educators interested in open source.
-- Novice programmers seeking hands-on experience.
-- Technology enthusiasts looking to contribute to open source.
-- Industry professionals interested in mentoring and knowledge sharing.
-- Open source project maintainers and contributors.
+We are using our project as place to learn as well as experiment, where first you can learn here about open source and then practice by contributing actively on our project as well as other projects.

 ## Expected Outcomes: